quchen/articles/install_haskell_platform_manually.md

 - Delete (backup!) `~/.ghc` and `~/.cabal` so your home dir looks like there hasn't been any Haskell before.

+- Make sure you don't have an old version of `cabal` installed somewhere else.
+You can check thish with `which cabal`, which should yield a blank result.
+If not, delete the listed files.

 [ghc.tar]: http://www.haskell.org/ghc/download
 [platform.tar]: http://www.haskell.org/platform/linux.html